oliviab598/oliviab598/README.md

-Hi, my name is Olivia Brown.
-I am a computer science major with a data science concentration.
+Hi, my name is Olivia Brown!
+I am a computer science major and mathematics minor with a data science concentration.
-My favorite areas of study are computer science, economics, and mathematics.

 Please reach me at obrown3@oberlin.edu.